-Other Fees Paid to REEF: All additional fees must be pre-paid including $200 per person inscription fee, $100 per person conservation fee, and $200 per person fee for transfers between Havana and Jucaro.
-These fees will be collected by REEF and paid to Avalon Cuban Diving Centers.
-Optional Nitrox is available for $100 for the week.
-Anyone requesting Nitrox will pre-pay this fee directly to REEF as well.
+Other Fees Paid to REEF: All additional fees must be pre-paid including $200 per person inscription fee, $100 per person conservation fee, and $200 per person fee for transfers between Havana and Jucaro (subject to change once travel logistics and arrival airport details are finalized), and $220/person for mandatory supplemental insurance and COVID test administered onboard during trip (subject to change based on travel parameters during time of trip.)
+Optional Nitrox is available for $120 for the week - we assume everyone on the trip will dive Nitrox, please notify us if you will not.
+These fees will all be collected by REEF and paid to Avalon Cuban Diving Centers.
 Gear rental is available by request only and must be reserved and pre-paid in advance.
 It is highly recommended to bring your own dive gear rather than relying on rental gear in Cuba.

 To reserve your space, email trips@REEF.org or call 305-588-5869.
 A $500 per person deposit will be due to confirm your reservation.
 Visit our Trip Policies page for more information on deposit and payment schedules.